igorbpf/Robots/README.md

 python flocking.py --formation=V --time=30

-will execute the program for 30 seconds and with th V formation.
+will execute the program for 30 seconds and with the V formation.
 Type python flocking.py -h to get more details about the flags available.